EasyWriter

-EasyWriter was a word processor first written for the Apple II series computer in 1979, the first word processor for that platform.
+EasyWriter was the first word processor for the Apple II.
+It was written by John Draper and released in 1979.

 History

 Published by Information Unlimited Software (IUS), it was written by John Draper's Cap'n Software, which also produced a version of Forth, which EasyWriter was developed in.
 Draper developed EasyWriter while serving nights in the Alameda County Jail under a work furlough program.

 It was later ported to the IBM PC and released with the new computer in August 1981 as a launch title.
 Many criticized EasyWriter 1.0, distributed by IBM, for being buggy and hard to use; PC Magazine told the company as early as December 1981 that subscribers "wish IBM had provided better word processing".
 The company quickly persuaded IUS to develop a new version.
 (When founder William Baker later sent "I Survived EasyWriter" T-shirts, IBM returned them stating that it did not accept gifts.)
 IBM offered a free upgrade to version 1.10 to version 1.0 owners, but EasyWriter's poor quality had caused others to quickly provide alternatives, such as Camilo Wilson's Volkswriter.

 IUS released a separate application, EasyWriter II.
-Completely rewritten by Basic Software Group, IUS emphasized that II—developed with C instead of Forth—"is not an updated version of the original IBM selection or its upgrade".
+Completely rewritten by Basic Software Group, IUS described it as a more "professional" word processor.
+The company emphasized that II—developed with C instead of Forth—"is not an updated version of the original IBM selection or its upgrade".